alexvalbla/bootmode-printf/README.md

 The conversion algorithm is explained given in the file <algorithm.pdf>.

 # Ongoing work
-Implemented formats  d, u, x, o, n, c, e, E, f, F, g, F  modifiers l, ll, h, hh, L  and the  #  flag Working on formats  a, A, s, p  modifiers j, z, t and flags  0, +, -, and ' ' (whitespace) The padding flags  0', '+', '-', and ' '  can be specified in the format string, they just don't do anything yet.
+Implemented formats  d, u, x, o, n, c, e, E, f, F, g, F  modifiers l, ll, h, hh, L  and the  #  flag.
+Working on formats  a, A, s, p  modifiers j, z, t and flags  0, +, -, and ' ' (whitespace).
+The padding flags  0', '+', '-', and ' '  can be specified in the format string, they just don't do anything yet.
 Same for the field width modifier, it can be specified in the format string, but doesn't do anything yet.
 The precision modifier is implemented for floating point conversions, but not yet for all integer conversions.
 Also still cleaning up the code.
-There are probably still some bugs...
+Of course, there are probably still some bugs...

 All rights reserved.